 Radford University uses the guidelines developed by the Department of Education to determine a student's dependency status.
 When you are completing the FAFSA you answer a series of questions that determine your dependency status.
 If you would like to learn more about the questions presented on the FAFSA, please review Determining Dependent or Independent Status

-The Financial Aid Office will send you a request to submit tax documents when your FAFSA has been selected for verification.
-Radford University is a Quality Assurance School, which means that we determine standards to select students for verification.
+The Financial Aid Office will send you a request to submit tax return transcripts when your FAFSA has been selected for verification.
 Verification is a program that is required by the Department of Education and if you are selected for verification you must complete the process before you will be considered eligible for aid.
-We have additional information regarding Verification and the Quality Assurance Program in Eligibility Policies for Financial Aid.

 Yes.
 There are additional financial assistance opportunities beyond those that were awarded to you by the Financial Aid Office.
 If your parents are assisting in the payment of your education they can apply for a Parent PLUS Loan.
 If you will be funding your education you may apply for a Private Education Loan.
 If you will be working throughout the semester to help earn funds to pay towards your education you may want to consider setting up a payment plan to pay any remaining charges.

-Entrance interviews are required for all student direct loans as well as Perkins loans, Nursing loans, and State Student Loans.
+Entrance counseling is required for all student direct loans as well as Nursing loans, and State Student Loans.
 This requirement is an educational introduction to the loan program designed to educate the student and the parent on the commitment being taken on by borrowing this loan.
 It outlines the basics of when you will be eligible to receive funds, whether or not the funds will remain deferred while the student is in school, and what to expect when you begin repayment.
-The Entrance Interview requirement has been established by the Department of Education and is required by all first time borrowers when they enroll at Radford University.
+The Entrance Counseling requirement has been established by the Department of Education and is required by all first time borrowers when they enroll at Radford University.

-You will want to apply for a bookstore voucher if you wish to use any excess financial aid funds to purchase your books.
-The voucher may be used at the university bookstore located in Dalton Hall.
-You can apply for a bookstore voucher approximately 1 month prior to the start of fall/spring semesters.
-The financial aid office will send out an email notification to students when the bookstore voucher request is open and available for each semester.
+If you have a credit balance on your student account.
+You cam apply for a bookstore voucher to use excess financial aid funds to purchase your books.
+The voucher may be used at the university bookstore located in Dalton Hall or online at the University Bookstore Online.
+You can apply for a bookstore voucher starting four Monday's prior to the start of fall/spring semesters and two Monday's prior to the start of summer semesters.
+You can find the bookstore voucher by logging onto your OneCampus portal and searching bookstore voucher request.

 If you have been awarded work study as a party of your award package you may begin looking for a position after July 1st.
-Offices with open positions will advertise the openings on the Student Employment Opportunities webpage.
+Offices with open positions will advertise the openings through the Handshake app in your OneCampus.
 However, not all departments may advertise, so you may inquire with departments on campus to see if they hire work study students and if there is an open position available.
 The Financial Aid Office is not responsible for placing students in work study positions.